KyleGospo/docs.bazzite.gg/src/Installing_and_Managing_Software/rpm-ostree.md

 ## **MAJOR** caveats using `rpm-ostree`

+>Layering packages can cause **severe consequences** including:
+>
+>- Break upgrades or prevent rebasing.
+>- Conflict with existing packages as part of the image leading to dependency issues.
+>- Updates will take longer to download as you layer more packages to your system.

 Layering packages are mostly intended for system-level applications, libraries, and other dependencies.
-It is recommend by upstream to use all of the methods above **before** installing software with `rpm-ostree`.
-Typical users should **not** be using `rpm-ostree` to install end-user graphical applications.
+It is recommended to use Flatpak, Homebrew, Distrobox containers, AppImage, etc. **before** installing software with `rpm-ostree`.
+Typical users should **not** be using `rpm-ostree` to install end-user graphical applications at all to avoid problems in the future.
+It is **highly recommended** to only layer packages when absolutely necessary especially if the application can be obtained through other methods.

-Layering packages can cause **severe consequences** including:

-- Break upgrades or prevent rebasing.
-- Conflict with existing packages as part of the image leading to dependency issues.
-- Updates will take longer to download as you layer more packages to your system.
-- Eventually package layering will be removed later in the future for Fedora Atomic Desktop and is only used currently as a crutch for the current software ecosystem on desktop Linux.

-It is **highly recommended** to only use this command when absolutely necessary especially if the application can be obtained through other methods.

 ## How to remove **ALL** Layered Packages